 You can rent a nice 2 bedroom condo for around $1000 per month give or take $100.
 Houses rent starting around $1000 and go as high as you care to spend.
 For something nice you’ll probably pay around $1600 per month.

 Electricity cost is the highest in the nation.
 Last time I looked it’s between 25 or 30 cents per kilowatt.
 That translates into a minimum $300 electric bill for a house like mine that has just 2 adults living there.
 It’s over $400 in the summer when we run the air conditioning.
 The water bill is about $60 per month, used to be over $100 till I cut back on landscape water.
+I’m thinking about installing an electric tankless water heater that can save on both electric and water bills in the future.
 Still want to move to Hawaii?

 The upside is property taxes are cheap compared to Ca. for example.

-If you have children that you can’t afford to put in private school, you might reconsider moving to Hawaii.
+If you have children that you can’t afford to put in private school, you might reconsider moving here.
 The schools here are severely underfunded and right now have the least teaching days annually than any other state in the country.

 If you have serious health issues.
-Again, I would reconsider moving to Hawaii.
+Again, I would reconsider moving here.
 If you have to go to the Kona hospital you just about have to take your own nurse with you.
 Really.

 A lot of doctors have been run out of Hawaii due to the high cost of liability insurance and the low reimbursement from health insurance companies.
 It’s pretty much a revolving door of specialists moving to Hawaii for a year or two and then moving back to the mainland.
 Doctors don’t like being poor.
 I don’t blame them.
 I don’t care for it either.
 If you’re seriously injured here, you need to be able to live long enough to be flown to Honolulu as our local hospital is only equipped to stabilize you enough to move you to another hospital on Oahu that has the equipment and expertise to save your life.
 Remember hearing about Kelsey Grammer having a heart attack here in Kona in 2009?
 The Kona hospital stabilized him and then he was flown to Honolulu.